sbonaretti/timeSavers/HowTo_Protege.md

 - Click on `Add subclass` button (2 dots and a +) for a new class (`owl:Thing` is going to stay there)

 ### Add subclasses
-- Same as "Add classes", just click on the parent class name, before clicking on the `Add subclass` button
+- Same as "Add classes", just click on the parent class name before clicking on the `Add subclass` button  `D`

+### Make classes disjoint
+- Go to `Description` (bottom-right panel), click on the `+` next to `Disjoint with` and select the classes
+- Disjointing classes avoids overlap
+*Note* If classes are created from: right click on class name -> `Add subclass...`, they are automatically disjoint